By Dominic Pino, Contributor

 Anyone who has taken a science class is familiar with this system, commonly called the metric system.
 We have all heard it: “It’s base ten, so it’s easier!” and, “The rest of the world uses it, so we should, too!”

 Let’s dispense with these seemingly obvious points because if you give these aspiring tyrants an inch, they will take a mile — and probably an ounce and a pound, too.
-First, we measure time on a base six system, and the absence of tens there doesn’t seem to bother anyone.
+First, we measure time on a base 60 system, and the absence of tens there doesn’t seem to bother anyone.
 Second, has your mother never asked you that timeless rhetorical question: “If everyone else jumped off a bridge, would you follow?”

 We should heed this motherly scolding.
 The origins of the metric system are in the tumultuous tyranny and terror of the French Revolution.
-The idealized, utopian nonsense that passed as intellectualism at this time produced the meter and the kilogram as a way to stick it to King Louis XVI, whose regime used measurements from the age of Charlemagne.
+The idealized, utopian nonsense that passed as intellectualism at that time produced the meter and the kilogram as a way to stick it to King Louis XVI, whose regime used measurements from the age of Charlemagne.

 Contrast that with the origins of the US customary system.
 As the name suggests, the origin is custom and tradition.
 Many units arose from specific professions like farming, brewing, weaving, and surveying.
 These were regular people making units that were useful to them in their day-to-day lives.